strapi/strapi/README.md

 <br>

-Strapi is a free and open-source headless CMS delivering your content anywhere you need.
+Strapi Community Edition is a free and open-source headless CMS enabling you to manage any content, anywhere.

 - **Keep control over your data**.
 With Strapi, you know where your data is stored, and you keep full control at all times.
 - **Self-hosted**.
 You can host and scale Strapi projects the way you want.
-You can choose any hosting platform you want: AWS, Render, Netlify, Heroku, a VPS, or a dedicated server.
-You can scale as you grow, 100% independent.
+You can save time by deploying to Strapi Cloud or deploy to the hosting platform you want: AWS, Azure, Google Cloud, DigitalOcean.
 - **Database agnostic**.
 Strapi works with SQL databases.
 You can choose the database you prefer: PostgreSQL, MySQL, MariaDB, and SQLite.
 - **Customizable**.
 You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.
+- **Internationalization**.
+The Internationalization (i18n) plugin allows Strapi users to create, manage and distribute localized content in different languages, called "locales
+- **RBAC**.
+Create an unlimited number of custom roles and permissions for admin users.
+- **Typescript**.
+Strapi now supports Typescript for typechecking and better DX experience.

 ## Getting Started